Shape anisotropy effect on magnetization reversal induced by linear down chirp pulse: Analytical Model and Method

 We first apply only the microwave field-driven magnetization reversal, i.e., without electric current (SST) term, the rate of energy change is expressed as

-Since damping is positive, the first term is always negative.
-For time-dependent external microwave field, depending on the angle between the instantaneous magnetization $\mathbf{m}$ and $\dot{\mathbf{H}}_\text{mw}$, the second term can be either positive or negative, in other words, the microwave field pulse can trigger the stimulated energy absorption or emission.
+Since damping is positive, so, the first term is always negative.
+For time-dependent external microwave field, depending on the angle between the instantaneous magnetization $\mathbf{m}$ and $\dot{\mathbf{H}}_\text{mw}$, the second term can be either positive or negative, in other words, the microwave field pulse can trigger stimulated energy absorption or emission.

-It has been shown that the fast magnetization reversal is achieved by DCMWP \cite{islam2018} with the physical picture: the frequency of DCMWP roughly matches the frequency change of magnetization precession.
-Hence, it triggers inefficient stimulated microwave absorption (emission) by (from) the magnetization before (after) it crosses over the energy barrier.
-We have followed the same mechanism here.
-The microwave file that we have applied takes the form,
+It has been shown that the fast magnetization reversal is achieved by DCMP \cite{islam2018} with the physical picture: the frequency of DCMP matches the frequency change of magnetization precession.
+Hence, it triggers stimulated microwave absorption (emission) by (from) the magnetization before (after) it crosses over the energy barrier.